Phenotypes of RIL and GWAS population

 GWAS of heat-related traits in the seedling stage

-A genome-wide association analysis of 255 natural rice lines was performed using the existing genome-wide coverage of 14,779,691 single-nucleotide polymorphism (SNP) data from 3k database.
-It is generally considered that linkage disequilibrium was between 100 kb and 200 kb in rice.
-In this study, the SNP threshold for the significantly associated sites is P value <10-6 and the significant SNPs sites within the 100 kb interval are considered candidate loci (Table S2).
+A genome-wide association analysis of 255 natural rice lines (Table S3) was performed using the existing genome-wide coverage of 14,779,691 SNPs data from 3k database.
+It is generally considered that LD is between 100 kb and 200 kb in rice.
+In this study, the SNP threshold for the significantly associated sites is P-value <10-6 and the significant SNPs sites within the 100 kb interval are considered candidate loci (Table S3).
 There were a large number of different significant loci in the heat treatment and control groups, which suggested that the high temperature in the seedling stage might affect the growth of the natural population through these loci (Fig 3 and S4).
 According to the stringent screening conditions, only a small number of reasonable SNPs were associated with the shoot length, so the P value was reduced to < 10-5 for subsequent analysis.
-In this way, a total of 10 intervals for biomass traits were identified in the control groups, while 29 intervals for biomass traits were present on all of the chromosomes other than chromosome 3 in the heat treatment group (Table S2).
+In this way, a total of 10 intervals for biomass traits were identified in the control groups, while 29 intervals for biomass traits were present on all of the chromosomes other than chromosome 3 in the heat treatment group (Table S3).
 For the dry weight and fresh weight of the treatment groups, the consistent intervals, qDW_ind8 (3.09Mb-3.29Mb) and qFW_ind8 (3.09Mb-3.29Mb), were identified on chromosome 8.
 Therefore, there are important candidate genes controlling each biomass traits under high temperature stress in this interval.
-It can be inferred that the expression of one or more genes in this interval was in response to high temperature stress by adjusting the dry weight and fresh weight characters of rice seedlings.
+It can be inferred that the expression of one or more genes in this interval is in response to high temperature stress by adjusting the dry weight and fresh weight characters of rice seedlings.

-There are 77 intervals containing 283 SNPs for survival rate after heat treatment (Fig. 4a, Table S2).
+There are 77 intervals containing 283 SNPs for survival rate after heat treatment (Fig. 4a, Table S3).
 Among them, qSR_ind9-3 on chromosome 9 contains gene Ugp1, a known heat-tolerant gene at the heading stage(Fig. 4c).
-As Ugp1 is expressed during the whole growth and development period of rice, it was suggested that this gene could also had an effect on the rice seedling response to heat stress.
-To further determine the natural variation of Ugp1, we performed haplotype analysis using all of the non-synonymous SNPs in the coding region of this gene (Fig. 4d).
-A total of 10 SNPs in the coding sequence (CDS) region were detected, and four major haplotypes were identified based on the 10 SNPs.
-Hap.1 is the main haplotype in nature population, and the varieties belonging to Hap.1 had higher survival rate after high temperature stress treatment in rice seedling stage.
-It can be found that the expression of Ugp1 does have an effect on the response of rice seedlings to high temperature stress, and the varieties belonging to Hap.1 had higher survival rate after high temperature stress treatment in rice seedling stage.
-It can be found that the expression of Ugp1 does affect the response of rice seedlings to high temperature stress.
-Among 255 materials, a total of 191 varieties belong to the Hap.1 haplotype, which proves that Hap.1 has a higher utilization rate in the population.
+As Ugp1 is expressed during the whole growth and development period of rice, it is suggested that this gene could also had an effect on the rice seedling response to heat stress.
+To further determine the natural variation of Ugp1, we performed haploid genotype analysis using all of the non-synonymous SNPs in the coding region of this gene (Fig. 4d).
+A total of 10 SNPs in the coding sequence (CDS) region were detected, and four major haploid genotype were identified based on the 10 SNPs.
+Hap.1 is the main haploid genotype in nature population, and the varieties belonging to Hap.1 have higher survival rate after high temperature stress treatment in rice seedling stage.
+It can be found that the expression of Ugp1 does have an effect on the response of rice seedlings to high temperature stress.
+Among 255 materials, a total of 191 varieties belong to the Hap.1 haploid genotype, which proves that Hap.1 has a higher utilization rate in the population.
 Compared with Hap.1, the survival rate of Hap.2 after the change of chr9_21920470 was low, but the biomass increased significantly.
 For Hap.3, all sites except chr9_21920470 changed.
 Although the survival rate of Hap.3 is also lower than that of Hap.1, the decline rate of survival rate is lower than that of Hap.2.
 Therefore, we judge that the chr9_21920470 locus has a stronger effect on the survival rate of rice seedlings than other loci.
-In Hap.4, where chr9_21920592 changed, compared with Hap.1, shoot length is lower.
+In Hap.4, where chr9_21920592 changes, compared with Hap.1, shoot length is lower.
 From this, we judge that this site may be related to plant growth.